rygo6/GTAvaCrypt/README.md

 ### Really do it.
 Close Unity, all your programs, and make a full clean copy of your entire Unity Project.
 Or better yet, learn to use git.
 A small percentage of avatars did have odd things in their mesh that just wouldn't work, or could cause errors, and the script could leave some assets in the project in a rather messed up state.

+[comment]: <> (#### Upgrading from V2.2.1 Onwards...)

+[comment]: <> (1.
+If you installed via Unity Package Manager click `Tools > GeoTetra > GTAvaCrypt > Check for Update...`.)

+[comment]: <> (If you didn't install via Unity Package Manager, delete and re-import.
+But should use Unity Package Managers, make it easier and keeps your Assets folder cleaner.)

+#### Upgrading from V2.2 to V2.2.1

+Hopefully this is the last time you have to do anything but click a single button to upgrade.

+1. In the Unity Editor click `Window > Package Manager`.
+Then in the Package Manager window click the `+` in the upper left corner and select `Add package from git url...` and then paste `https://github.com/rygo6/GTAvaCrypt.git` in the field and click `Add`.
+This will update the package if its already in the list.

+*If you get an error about git not being installed, you may need to install the git package from here: https://git-scm.com/*

 #### Upgrading from V2 to V2.2

 Upgrade should be relatively painless and not break anything.
 Future upgrades from here should be even simpler as it no longer uses an altered poiyomi and installs through the package manager.